What is Hyperbole? Examples & Definition in Literature

 Sometimes, picking the subject for hyperbole means first picking a character.
 Ask yourself: out of your characters, who are likeliest to exaggerate something?
 When some characters are more prone to exaggeration and others are less prone, it helps your ensemble feel more realistic.
 Once you pick a character, you can then pick an emotion to exaggerate.

 Keep in mind that exaggerated character reactions also help tell us about how your characters perceive and react to different events.
-If one of your characters sees a shadowy figure and later claims “he was, like, ten feet tall,” it helps to sell to the reader just how scary the shadowy figure seemed to the other character.
+If one of your characters sees a shadowy person and later claims “he was, like, ten feet tall,” it helps to sell to the reader just how scary the being seemed to the other character.

 Decide what you want to exaggerate